CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 Some of the key properties of a `UiView` are described below.

 #### Associated with a FXML
-Each UIView class is associated with a FXML file.
+Each `UiView` class is associated with a FXML file.
 For example, `TaskView` is associated with `TaskView.fxml` file.
 The corresponding FXML file will be loaded automatically when a new `UiView` instance is created.

 #### Attachable to one single parent node
 You can attach a `UiView` to a parent node.
 At any point of time, a `UiView` should always have a maximum of one parent.
 The parent node must be an object of `Pane` class or any of its subclasses.